DIAMONDS 101The Dondero Jewelers Learning Center

 Scintillation: A diamond will show scintillation, or “sparkle,” when movement is involved.
 The viewer, the light source or the diamond itself must be in motion for scintillation to occur.

 Dondero Diamonds and Fine Jewelry is a full-service fine jewelry store specializing in engagement rings and wedding bands, loose diamonds, custom-made one-of- a-kind jewelry and engagement rings, diamond and gemstone jewelry, and jewelry repair.
-Dondero’s offers fine jewelry at the most affordable prices, and carries a huge selection of PANDORA charms, bracelets, necklaces, rings, and earrings, watches by MOVADO and CITIZEN.
+Dondero’s offers fine jewelry at the most affordable prices, and carries a huge selection of bracelets, necklaces, rings, and earrings, and watches by MOVADO and CITIZEN.